 Production and processing of a longer piece of academic writing for example the production of research abstracts and the writing up of practical work in the style of published journals

 Presentation of research to a wider audience

 Laboratory-based projects will undertake the following research methods module:

 Research Techniques in Molecular Biotechnology (20 credits)

 This module is intended to provide in-depth research training.
-Students will be able to adapt the content of this module to their own particular research interests by choosing from a range of technique-based sessions.
+Student will be able to adapt the content of this module to their own particular research interests by choosing from a range of technique-based sessions.
 These sessions are designed to give students an appreciation, and enhance their knowledge, of modern techniques in molecular and cellular biology.